OmarNouih/NLP_LAB1/README.md

-# NLP and Web Scraping Lab
+# NLP and Web Scraping Lab by Omar Nouih

 This repository contains a demonstration of web scraping techniques, Natural Language Processing (NLP) pipeline, and various NLP tasks such as text cleaning, tokenization, stop words removal, discretization, normalization, stemming, lemmatization, parts-of-speech tagging, and Named Entity Recognition (NER) for Arabic language text.